modin-project/modin/docs/flow/modin/experimental/core/execution/native/implementations/omnisci_on_native/index.rst

 filter and aggregation can be executed in a single data scan.

-To utilize this feature and reduce data transformation and transfer overheads, all of the operations that doesn't require data materialization are performed lazily.
+To utilize this feature and reduce data transformation and transfer overheads, all of the operations that don't require data materialization are performed lazily.

 Lazy operations on a frame build a tree which is later translated into